mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 If we have either over or under-dispersion, it means we might have unspecified random component, we could

 -   Select a different random component distribution that can accommodate over or under-dispersion (e.g., negative binomial, Conway-Maxwell Poisson)
--   use \[Generalized Linear Mixed Models\]\[Nonlinear and Generalized Linear Mixed Models\] to handle random effects in generalized linear models.
+-   use [Nonlinear and Generalized Linear Mixed Models] to handle random effects in generalized linear models.